-Rockcastle Regional Hospital and Respiratory Care Center has been named a “Best Places to Work in Kentucky” for 2017 by the Kentucky Chamber of Commerce and the Kentucky Society for Human Resource Management (KYSHRM).
-This is Rockcastle Regional’s second year-in-a-row to be named to the list.
+Rockcastle Regional Hospital and Respiratory Care Center has been named a “Best Places to Work in Kentucky” for 2018 by the Kentucky Chamber of Commerce and the Kentucky Society for Human Resource Management (KYSHRM).

 The competition is a multi-year initiative designed to motivate companies in the Commonwealth to focus, measure, and move their workplace environments toward excellence.